 All BB&N students are expected to adhere to the school immunization requirements established by MDPH.
-Please click here to download a PDF that describes immunization requirements for all students attending BB&N during the 2016-17 year.
-Upon recommendation by the School Nurse to administration, students may be excluded from School if immunizations are not up to date or if a student has a communicable disease.
+Please click here to download a PDF that describes immunization requirements for all students attending BB&N. Upon recommendation by the School Nurse to administration, students may be excluded from School if immunizations are not up to date or if a student has a communicable disease.
 In situations when one or more cases of a vaccine-preventable or any other communicable disease are present in school, all susceptible, including those with medical or religious exemptions, are subject to exclusion as described in the Reportable Diseases and Isolation and Quarantine Requirements (105 CMR 300.000).

 Public Health Reporting: